JeffMv/OCCourseDownloader/README.md

 # Example command to download the course "Testez votre projet avec Python"
 python oc_course_downloader_selenium.py --courseUrls "https://openclassrooms.com/fr/courses/4425126-testez-votre-projet-avec-python/4435224-utilisez-des-mocks" -d "/volumes/my-usb-key/Downloads" -u myusername

-# this will prompt you to enter your password without showing it in the console.
+# Not specifying the -p argument will prompt you to enter your password without showing it in the console.

 ```